Yahweasel/transavormer/docs/API.md

 course, you will also have known this because you requested a muxer, which will always stream a file.
 Additionally, the `component` field tells you exactly what kind of file stream this is.
 That's generally only useful for diagnostics, since you presumably know what it is (you asked for it!).
+The `sendCommands` method is for stream commands, documented in [STREAM-COMMANDS.md](STREAM-COMMANDS.md).

 # Input files